 HARID provides access to a wide variety of local medical professionals as needed or upon request.

-Weekly injury assessments and physical therapy treatments are provided on campus by John G. Mahoney, MSPT.
+Weekly injury assessments are provided on campus by John G. Mahoney, MSPT.